What is Abalone?

 In terms of health benefits, abalone is an excellent source of many vital nutrients, such as omega 3, iodine and phosphorous (phosphate).

 Give Abalone a try!

-If you are in Bangkok, and happened to be in the mood for abalone, try our “Fried Abalone with Oyster Sauce” from Reunros Restaurant.
+If you are in Bangkok, and happened to be in the mood for abalone, try “Fried Abalone with Oyster Sauce” at Reunros Restaurant.